Panlichen/cascade-docker/README.md

 root@cascade-deploy-79779f66bd-lsxj9:~#
 ```

+After cascade-deploy.yaml is deployed, just run `<path-to-this-repo>/cascade-deploy/config-cascade-pods.sh` and you can get `/root/derecho.cfg` inside the contaienr with `leader_ip`, `domain`, etc. configured properly.

+> The `DERECHO_CONF_FILE` environment variable is set as `/root/derecho.cfg` in Dockerfiles.

-Now you can edit the derecho.cfg and run cascade applications.
+Now you are free to run your cascade applications.
 >  Inside the container, the path to cascade dir is `/root/cascade`.

-## Configure derecho.cfg automatically

-After cascade-deploy.yaml is deployed, just run `<path-to-this-repo>cascade-deploy/config-cascade-pods.sh` and you can get `/root/derecho.cfg` inside the contaienr with `leader_ip`, `domain`, etc. configured properly.

-> The `DERECHO_CONF_FILE` environment variable is set as `/root/derecho.cfg` in Dockerfiles.

-TODO: For different applications, the `derecho.cfg.template` may be different, thus we need to mount it to the container when it's launched, not burn it into the image.